valhuber/python-rules/README.md

 a typical transactional database system.

-* Experience has shown that such rules can address over 90% of the backend logic, reducing such logic by 40X.
+* Experience has shown that such rules can address over 90% of the backend logic, reducing such logic by 40X (200 vs. 5).

 ### Installation
 Using your IDE or command line: